 Summer Programs

-Ahh, it’s summer break and all you want to do is play video games, binge-watch your favorite TV shows, and relax.
+It’s summer break, and all you want to do is play video games, binge-watch your favorite TV shows, and relax.
 However, these things won’t necessarily help your college applications!
-Another “thing” that may look good to admissions is participation in summer activities.
-Summer activities are common for many high school students!
+There are multiple summer programs that combine new experiences with academic growth to impress admissions.
 They may take place in their local community, or they may be slightly more competitive and take place in other areas around the United States or the world.
-It is important to start your research for these early.
+It is important to start your research for these early; the best programs usually have applications due anywhere as early as January or February.
 Some may even be hosted on the campuses of colleges and universities near you!
-Ask your college counselor for recommendations of programs they may know about as these vary widely across schools!
+Ask your college counselor for recommendations of programs they may know about, as these vary widely across schools!
 Having a productive summer shows that you are dedicated to learning and are willing to take that learning into your own hands.
+The best summer programs are ones that are either fully themed around your academic interest, or that offer multiple classes you can choose from and have some that connect to your interest.
+Many majors in college are topics not offered in high schools so these programs can be exciting chances to take college classes on topics you likely don’t usually see at school.

 Some ideas for Summer Programs: